Manicomio

 Circus artists

-Chloé Chevallier, Paul Krügener, Juan Manuel Cisneros alternating with César Mispelon
+Chloé Chevallier, Paul Krügener, César Mispelon

 Singing, live music and performance: